danielroe/roe.dev/content/blog/today-is-your-day.md

 ## And YOU are the one who’ll decide where to go

-I'm optimistic about the future.
-I don't know exactly what it will hold, of course - but let's surf the chaos together.
-Here's to another year of joy and love, friendship and fun! 🍻
+To finish with a few more words from [the poem](https://www.amazon.co.uk/PLACES-YOULL-GO_DR-SEUSS-illustrated/dp/0007413572) that's inspired the title and headings of this post:

 > You have brains in your head.
 You have feet in your shoes.
 You can steer yourself any direction you choose.

-<small>headings from <a href="https://www.amazon.co.uk/PLACES-YOULL-GO_DR-SEUSS-illustrated/dp/0007413572"><em>Oh, The Places You'll Go!</em></a>  by Dr Seuss</small>
+I'm optimistic about the future.
+I don't know exactly what it will hold, of course - but let's surf the chaos together.
+Here's to another year of joy and love, friendship and fun! 🍻